Cindy Denby

-Cindy Denby (born December 11, 1955) is a Republican politician from Michigan who served in the Michigan House of Representatives from 2009 to 2014.
+Cindy Denby (December 11, 1955 – August 18, 2026) was an American Republican politician from Michigan who served in the Michigan House of Representatives from 2009 to 2014.
 She also served for 16 years on the Handy Township Board of Trustees: eight years as township clerk and eight as supervisor.

-Denby is a member of numerous community boards and organizations, and is the former owner of a bookkeeping service.
+Denby was a member of numerous community boards and organizations, and was the former owner of a bookkeeping service.

+Denby died on August 18, 2026, at the age of 70.